 Ensure that the segmented data is accessible and integrated with your various marketing tools.
 Here’s how you can make this data available for different stages:

-• Conversion Stage: Use Customer Relationship Management (CRM) systems to access customer data and personalize the sales process.
+Conversion Stage: Use Customer Relationship Management (CRM) systems to access customer data and personalise the sales process.
 Send data to advertising platforms for retargeting purposes.

-• Retention and Advocacy Stages: Utilize CRM and customer support tools to maintain regular communications and offer personalized content and offers to existing customers.
+Retention and Advocacy Stages: Utilise CRM and customer support tools to maintain regular communications and offer tailored content and offers to existing customers.

 Data Activation